 The BlueGreen Alliance (BGA) seeks qualified candidates for the position of Policy Advisor in our Washington, D.C. office.

-Job Summary: BGA is seeking a dynamic professional to join our team as Policy Advisor.
-This position will be responsible for designing, coordinating and implementing legislative and policy efforts around core organizational issues.
-The Policy Advisor will work in close coordination with BGA national staff and partner organizations to develop and implement BGA’s policy and legislative agenda on a variety of issues, including climate change, infrastructure, water, and other BGA priorities.
-The Policy Advisor will report to the Legislative Director.
+Job Summary: BGA is seeking a dynamic professional to join our team as Policy Advisor (PA).
+This position will be responsible for designing, coordinating, and implementing legislative and policy efforts around core organizational issues related to clean energy, offshore wind, infrastructure, and good jobs.
+The PA will work in close coordination with BGA national staff and partner organizations to develop and implement BGA’s policy and legislative agenda on these issues, and will report to the Legislative Director.

 Duties and Responsibilities: